Things to do on a Rainy Day

 Architecture from the Inside

 You can visit the famous Euromast and Cube Houses without getting wet!
 Despite these buildings being internationally renowned for their exterior architecture, they also are to be seen from the inside.
 Building the iconic Euromast finished in 1960 and the architecture mimicked the mast and crow’s nest of a ship, to compliment the famous ships docked here and Rotterdam’s fame as a port city.
-Originally 112 meters, it has since grown to keep its reputation as the highest building in Rotterdam, and now stands at 185 meters tall.
+After a visit to the observation platforms at 100 & 112 meters high,the rotating panoramic lift will take you to the top at 185 meters!
 You can experience the panoramic views from the top of this cool Rotterdam highlight and grab a great coffee while you’re here.
 There are plenty of restaurants also, and it’s a great view point even on a rainy day!

 Markthal

 Enjoy the epic food paradise that is the iconic Markthal (or Market Hall).
-Not only is this newcomer on the scene a great slice of Rotterdam’s architectural pie, there are also 90 stalls and over 20 restaurants to enjoy local and international cuisine.
+This remarkable addition to Rotterdam's architectural charm features abustling market with around 100 fresh units, approximately 15 food shops, andvarious restaurants.
+Beneath it, there's a supermarket and a four-story parkinggarage.
 Enjoy your tasty treats at the colourful food stalls, sample a few local specialities, and it's a great Instagram spot for all you food lovers!
 Also a top tip from our team is to check out the pofferjes (mini kind of pancakes) at Poffertjessalon Seth next to the Markthal (it’s the best in town).

 Enjoy a cosy café

 If you want to get cosy and stay inside there are plenty of great cafes and places to eat in Rotterdam.
 Try Koekela for the best cookies in town; they also have brownies, cakes, pies, muffins – you name it!
 There’s a cute sunny terrace also but it’s perfect for sitting inside when the weather is bad outside.
 The best for apple pie try cakey favourite Dudok in Het Park, it’s a brasserie located in a 1750s monument and a great spot for breakfast or coffee (closed Mondays).
-For some tropical vibes in an unusual setting grab a bar stool at Aloha Bar (in a former swimming pool).
-They also have a cool terrace but you can still enjoy your cocktail with a different umbrella on a rainy day!
-If you’re into theme bars then check out hotspot Wes Eettentje, a Wes Anderson themed diner bar which is straight out of his movies.
-Afternoon tea?
-Then check out the teas and sweet stuff at Lof der Zoetheid.
-For a snug café bar with a nice atmosphere try Bar Labru.
+In the middle of Rotterdam's city center lies Backyard, an all-dayplant-based, vegan-friendly restaurant.
+With a welcoming atmosphere and ahomely feel, it's the urban backyard of Rotterdam.
+Are you a cocktail lover?
+Don't miss the small cocktail bar on De Witte De Withstraat called Spikizi Bar.
+And the experience doesn't end there – make sure to visit Jazz Café Dizzy.
+Renowned as the most famous jazz venue in Rotterdam and beyond, Jazzcafé Dizzy has been a local favorite since 1977.
+Named after the legendary Dizzy Gillespie, it stands as one of the oldest jazz cafes in the Netherlands.

 Even on a really rainy day you can also still enjoy the food and setting at Fenix Food Factory, which is in a former warehouse on the waterfront in Katendrecht area.
 You may not be able to enjoy the terrace but there is some great artisanal food from local entrepreneurs here including the Kaapse Brouwers beer brewery and Booij Kassmakers cheese.
 Yum!